BlocProtocol/BLOC-wiki/docs/Frequently-Asked-Questions.md

  A: Yes, of course!
 We're working on a guide.
 #### Q: I've started mining, how can I view my stats?

 A: Visit your pool's homepage.
-There should be a spot for you to put in your TRTL address, and you can then view your hashrate, pending balance, payouts, and more.
+There should be a spot for you to put in your abLoc address, and you can then view your hashrate, pending balance, payouts, and more.

 #### Q: Why is the hashrate on the pool website different to what is shown in my miner?